Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/photomone-digital-antists.md

 What's the difference?
 This one is completely digital!
 You play it by simply visiting the website on a smartphone or tablet.
 (No rules to read, nothing to print, no physical material.
 It's a mix between a board game and a video game.)

 This forced me to simplify the game even further, but also opened up other opportunities.
 For example, I was able to add some mechanics that are quite complex, because the _computer_ could handle that---and players didn't need to learn how they work.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/photomone-digital-antists) explaining how I designed this game.

 ## What's special?